-E. Legacy Open Space Recommendations
+E. Legacy Open Space Recommendation

-To support the goals for Parks, Trails and Open Space, designate the following sites within the Legacy Open Space Functional Master Plan (2001):
+To support the goals for Parks, Trails and Open Space, designate the Willett Branch as an important Urban Open Space and Greenway Connection within the Legacy Open Space Functional Master Plan (2001).
+The restoration of this stream valley meets the following Legacy Open Space criteria: